 She wasn’t letting anything get in the way of her trip.
 If the funds aren’t there now that just means a little extra planning and advanced saving is needed.
 She was right but I still a struggled to take the leap.
 We were looking at a budget of $1,500 – $2,000 per person for an 8 day trip.
 That’s rent for a couple of months in some areas!

 Finally, after 10 months and numerous email exchanges later, I agreed to join them!

 I literally didn’t decide to go until April 2012 and by then the girls pretty much planned the entire trip.
 Oops!
 They ended up getting a travel agent who set up the itinerary for Maui, including flights, hotel, and car rental.
 My part was easy, all I had to do was say yes to a perfectly planned trip and everything else was taken care of, thanks to my super consistent and organized friends!

 After that trip, I was hooked on travel.
 I wanted to take a big trip for myself at least once a year!

 Not quite sure how this would be possible, I found some encouragement after talking with someone whom I admired for his commitment to traveling often.
 He told me I could travel just as much as anyone else, I just have to make it a priority.
 Specifically, he said,

 “show me your bank statement and I’ll show you where your priorities are.”

 That’s when it clicked for me and from that point on I told myself I would make traveling a priority.
 And there was no turning back.
 Sometimes all we need is a little nudge and guidance in the right direction to make our desires a reality.

 Starting with the last 5 years of being intentional, I hope to take you on my journey of saying YES to travel.
-Through the following posts I’ll share my travels to Maui, Haiti, Mexico, United Kingdom, Germany, Sweden, France, Jamaica, Italy and more!
+Through the following posts I’ll share my travels to Haiti, Costa Rica, Belize, Iceland, Portugal, France, Italy and more!

-For more on my Maui trip, check out the following posts.
+For more on my Maui trip, check out the following post.